Quasi-periodic response solutions of nonlinear plate models with nonlocal energy damping: Abstract

 \section{Abstract}

 Response solutions are quasi-periodic ones with the same frequency as the forcing term.
-The present work is devoted to the construction of response solutions for $d$-dimensional beam equations with nonlocal nonlinear damping, which model frictional mechanisms affecting the bodies based on the average.
-By considering $\epsilon$ in a domain that does not include the origin and imposing a small quasi-periodic forcing with Liouvillean frequency vector, which is weaker than the Diophantine or Brjuno one, we can show the existence of the response solution for such a model.
-We present an alternative approach to the contraction mapping principle (cf. \cite{Calleja2017Response,Wang2020Response}) through a combination of reduction and the Nash--Moser iteration technique.
+The present work is devoted to constructing response solutions for $d$-dimensional nonlinear plate models with nonlocal energy damping, which are closely related to damping phenomena in flight structures.
+For such models, the main characteristic is that the dissipation rate depends on the energy strength.
+By considering a small parameter $\epsilon$ in the domain excluding the origin and imposing a small quasi-periodic forcing with a Diophantine frequency vector, we demonstrate the persistence of the corresponding response solution.
+We provide an alternative approach to the contraction mapping principle (cf. \cite{Calleja2017Response,Wang2020Response}) through a combination of reduction together with the Nash--Moser iteration technique.
 The reason behind this approach lies in the derivative losses caused by the nonlocal nonlinearity.